So begins the story of

 My Dolphin, Marionette,

-pictured on the cover page at Mystic Seaport, and at the left in her slip at Niantic Bay YC, is Hull #12 built in1960 by Marscot Plastics for George O'Day and Associates, Inc (O’Day Corporation) in Fall River, MA.
-Her particular hybrid construction typifies the period - a guy with with good hands on know how but no boat building experience, bought a bare fiberglass hull, used a borrowed trailer to truck her to his backyard in Southport, CT and, there under a tarp over the next several months, built a quality wood boat on that hull.
-The mid 1950’s to mid 1960’s was when fiberglass
+pictured on the website cover page at Mystic Seaport in July, 2004 at Sparkman & Stephens' 75th Anniversary celebrations, and here on the left in her slip at Niantic Bay YC, in Niantic, Connecticut, is Hull #12 built in1960 by Marscot Plastics for George O'Day and Associates, Inc (O’Day Corporation) in Fall River, Massachusetts.
+Her particular hybrid construction typifies the period - a guy with good hands on know how but no boat building experience, bought a bare fiberglass hull, used a borrowed trailer to truck her to his backyard in Southport, Connecticut, and there under a tarp, over the next several months, built a quality wood boat on that hull.
+The mid 1950s to mid 1960s was when fiberglass

 made its often painful way on to the off shore sailboat scene.
 Entrepreneurs